jrjfonseca/XRD_PLOTTER/README.md

 ## Data Format

 The application accepts XRD data in various formats:
+- .xy files (standard XRD data format, typically space or tab-separated values)
 - CSV files with two columns (2θ and intensity)
 - Text files with space or tab-separated values
 - Files with two columns of numerical data

+The application will automatically detect and parse the file format, ignoring comment lines (starting with '#') and handling different separators.

 ## Requirements